TurboCAD: Windows history and sales distribution

 With the release of TurboCAD v2 DOS and v1 Windows in 1993, IMSI decided to begin using direct mail campaigns as a means of cost effectively increasing its user base and over the next two years became the primary advertising technique.
 Revenues for direct mail sales of TurboCAD grew to over $20 million annually in 1993, with successful prospect direct mail campaigns being sent out on a nearly monthly basis in the U.S., Canada, UK and Australia.
 In 1993, IMSI released the first Macintosh versions of TurboCAD – Standard retailed for $195, while Professional retailed for $495 and offered 3D, wireframe functionality.
 This technology was purchased from Santiago Montufar's company, Pegasus Software.

 In 1993, IMSI began to outsource the development of TurboCAD.
 After a trip to Russia by Martin Sacks, IMSI hired 3 Russian programmers who began work on TurboCAD Windows v2.
 Included in these 3 original hires were Victor Bazarov, who later came to work in San Rafael for IMSI and Alex Presniak who went on to start SoftDev on behalf of IMSI.

 In 1994, Michael Cartwright moved from South Africa to join IMSI in California and, along with Peter Zingg, led the TurboCAD for Windows v3 rewrite, a major architectural shift for the product.
 Together those two were instrumental in IMSI's early offshore development success.
 During the v3 rewrite, the code was ported from Delphi to C++ and the UI was reformed to be "Office Standard" compliant.
 IMSI made the strategic decision to release v3 in both 16 and 32 bit versions giving users the best of both worlds during the rocky transition of the market from Windows 3.1 to Windows 95.
 Since then, Alex Presniak and many of the same Russian developers (Sergey Nazarov, TurboCAD team leader; Leonid Robin, SDK development) continued to work on the TurboCAD code.

 By late 1994, the success of the direct mailings peaked with an established user base of over a quarter of a million of TurboCAD owners.
 From that point on response rates and ROIs (returns on investment) for direct mail began to decline due to over-saturation and increasing printing and postage costs.
 As such, IMSI decided to reestablish its presence in the reseller market.

-TurboCAD quickly became a favorite of the reseller channel, successfully distributed through key software distributors like Ingram, TechData and Merisel, and sold in retail locations like MicroCenter, Fry's Electronics, CompUSA and Software Etc. In addition to strong reseller distribution channels, an educational reseller and direct to school marketing possibilities also became available.
+TurboCAD was distributed through software distributors like Ingram, TechData and Merisel, and sold in retail locations like MicroCenter, Fry's Electronics, CompUSA and Software Etc. It was also marketed to schools through an educational reseller.

 From 2009 on, there has been a shift out of traditional 'brick and mortar' resellers of TurboCAD, to more online resellers such as Amazon, Apple, CAD & Graphics, and Purch, as well as educational and corporate resellers such as JourneyEd, Lifeboat, SHI and Softmart.
 TurboCAD however continues to be sold in traditional resellers such as Fry's Electronics, Micro Center, Office Depot, and Office Max.